 You May Have More Choices Than You Realize

-Couples that have outgrown their baseline nuptials have begun breaking the traditional rules of marriage in recent years.
-There's more talk today about polyamory, open relationships and being "monogam-ish," for example.
-Couples no longer have to live under the same roof and we even have names for these couples: "apartners," or "LATs" (live apart—or alone—together couples).
-Another dramatic change is that increasing numbers of people who are not in love are coming together to (sometimes even living together) to have and raise a family.
-There's a lot of latitude for creative living arrangements these days if you are brave enough to buck the norms.
+Couples who have outgrown their baseline nuptials have begun breaking the traditional rules of marriage in recent years.
+There's more talk today about polyamory, open relationships, and being "monogam-ish," for example.
+Couples no longer have to live under the same roof, and we even have names for these couples: "apartners" or "LATs" (live apart — or alone — together couples).
+Another dramatic change is that increasing numbers of people who are not in love are coming together (sometimes even living together) to have and raise a family.
+There's a lot of latitude for creative living arrangements these days, if you are brave enough to buck the norms.

 For starters, I want to let you know that you don't need to continue suffering in silence.
-There will always be people who cannot say their truth out loud (often conflict avoidants) and who will continue to die a quiet death until they can't take it anymore at which time they will abruptly announce to their spouse that they are done.
-There will always be folks who go off and have affairs or act out sexually in clandestine settings and who seemingly have no trouble leading a double life.
+There will always be people who cannot say their truth out loud (often conflict avoiders), and who will continue to die a quiet death until they can't take it anymore, at which time they will abruptly announce to their spouse that they are done.
+There will always be folks who go off and have affairs or act out sexually in clandestine settings, and who seemingly have no trouble leading a double life.
 But these are the less mature and less actualized people.

 Those who have a stronger sense of self can ask openly for what they need and can state their desires honestly.
-It's definitely the harder way as it takes courage to say something to your spouse you know may hurt them or may cause them to reject you but if done thoughtfully and carefully, it can help you and your spouse get your needs met with integrity.
-(If you are not feeling strong enough to do this yet, try saying your truth in smaller ways and see if you can't "build a muscle" for saying your truth.)
+It's definitely the harder way, as it takes courage to say something to your spouse that you know may hurt them or may cause them to reject you, but if done thoughtfully and carefully, it can help you and your spouse get your needs met with integrity.
+(If you are not feeling strong enough to do this yet, try saying your truth in smaller ways, and see if you can't "build a muscle" for saying your truth.)